 - Police officers (Bergman, Christopher, & Bowen, 2016).

-For an excellent dive into how mindfulness affects the experience of stress, check out the “Little Book of Mindfulness” from Rebecca Howden and Medibank.
-I’ll leave it to them to dive into the nitty gritty, but I’ll describe their explanation of the relaxation response.
+For an excellent dive into how mindfulness affects the experience of stress, check out the “Little Book of Mindfulness” by Rebecca Howden and Medibank.
+I’ll leave it to them to dive into the nitty-gritty, but I’ll describe their explanation of the relaxation response.

 Howden and Medibank first list the symptoms of stress, including: